AqibHasnain/aqibhasnain.github.io/_posts/2022-09-25-metric-learning-essential-genes.md

         return cgr_mat
 ```

-Let's apply CGR to the ADP1 sequences we just compiled in `adp1_df`
+Let's apply CGR to the ADP1 sequences we compiled in `adp1_df`

 ```python